-- Goal 1: Conduct incident investigations and safety studies that involve accidental releases or potential releases of hazardous chemical substances. - Goal 2: Improve safety and environmental protection by securing implementation of CSB recommendations and broadly disseminating CSB findings. - Goal 3: Preserve the public trust by maintaining and improving organizational excellence.
+- GOAL 1: Conduct incident investigations and safety studies concerning releases of hazardous chemical substances. - GOAL 2: Improve safety and environmental protection by ensuring that CSB recommendations are implemented and by broadly disseminating CSB findings through advocacy and outreach. - GOAL 3: Preserve the public trust by maintaining and improving organizational excellence.

-Goal 1 drives the core mission of the agency by ensuring that we select and complete incident investigations that have the potential to generate recommendations with high preventive impact.
+Goal 1 drives the core mission of the agency by ensuring that we select and complete incident investigations that have the potential to generate thorough recommendations with high preventive impact.
 It also focuses the agency on developing and completing safety studies with an emphasis on emerging safety issues.
 Goal 2 focuses on implementing our recommendations and their associated advocacy and outreach.
 The highly successful CSB safety videos are an important component of the agency information dissemination efforts.
 Goal 3, on organizational excellence, serves to bind all agency processes using best practice project management.
-This includes the agency's high-performing information technology, administration, general counsel, procurement, and financial services functions.
+This includes the agency's high-performing information technology and administrative functions.

 The CSB's performance management framework includes 13 strategic objectives that have been developed directly from the three strategic goals.
 The objectives drive agency performance on a more specific level: they focus the agency on what is most important and facilitate assignments as well as create measurable assignments of organizational tasks and individual performance elements.
-All CSB employees' standards are derived from one or more of the 13 strategic objectives.
+All CSB employees' performance standards are derived from one or more of the 13 strategic objectives.